-You dont need your car to cruise a 10-mile stretch of Michigans Sunrise Coastal Highway Heritage Route tracing US-23 along the Lake Huron shore.
+You don’t need your car to cruise a 10-mile stretch of Michigan's Sunrise Coastal Highway Heritage Route tracing US-23 along the Lake Huron shore.
 From Rogers City to P.H.
 Hoeft State Park, the new Huron Sunrise Trail provides a smooth paved pathway for bicycles, pedestrians and inline skaters.
-After winding out of Rogers City park and marina, the trail never strays more than a few feet from the broad, sandy beach.
-In the 300-acre preserve, the state has linked the Huron Sunrise Trails with its own new, paved trails that slices through the forest to P.H.
-Hoefts quiet beach and campground.
+After winding out of Rogers City’s park and marina, the trail never strays more than a few feet from the broad, sandy beach.
+In the 300-acre preserve, the state has linked the Huron Sunrise Trails with its own paved trails that slice through the forest to P.H.
+Hoeft’s quiet beach and campground.

 Combine a hike with birding and visit one of many wildlife refuges and wilderness areas.
 Near Saginaw is the 9,400-acre Shiawassee National Wildlife Refuge.
 The refuge includes a 5.5-mile trail where you can hike and observe Canada Geese, deer, muskrats, beavers, ducks and turtles and more than 200 species of birds including great blue herons, great egrets and bald eagles.
 Interpretative signs help identify areas and four observation decks allow you to take in breathtaking views.

-Casevilles Albert E. Sleeper State Park beckons visitors to 723 acres of forest, wetlands, sandy beach and dunes located on Lake Huron.
-The popular state parks has long been a favorite spot to admire gorgeous sunrises and sunsets on the bay, relax in the shade and seclusion of the campground or roam the trails of the ancient dune forests.
+Caseville’s Albert E. Sleeper State Park beckons visitors to 723 acres of forest, wetlands, sandy beach and dunes located on Lake Huron.
+The popular state park have long been a favorite spot to admire gorgeous sunrises and sunsets on the bay and relax in the shade.